The microstructure and Ruppeiner geometry of charged anti-de Sitter black holes in Gauss-Bonnet gravity: from the critical point to the triple point: Phase transitions and triple points

 \section{Phase transitions and triple points}

 As shown in Refs. \cite{Liu,Wei2}, in GB gravity a triple point exists and only exists in six dimensions.
 This result was also confirmed in Ref. \cite{Frassino}.
-In this section, we would like to examine such phenomenon in detail.
+In this section, we would like to examine such phenomenon in a complete parameter space.
 New phase structure will also be disclosed for the first time.